IvIePhisto/ECoXiPy/README.md

     )
 ```

-This can be used like this:
+It could be used like this:

 ```python
 >>> create_testdoc('A Test', 'Hello World!')